 Prof. Toni Ñaco del Hoyo (PhD 1996, UAB) is a Roman Historian.
-Before joining ICREA in 2009 he held Catalan and Spanish funded postdoctoral positions at Oxford for 3 years till 2002, Fulbright Visiting Fellowship at UC Berkeley (2004), and a Ramón y Cajal job at UAB (2004-9).
+Before joining ICREA in 2009 he held Catalan and Spanish funded postdoctoral positions at Oxford for 3 years till 2002, Fulbright Visiting Fellowship at UC Berkeley (2004), and a Ramón y Cajal position at UAB (2004-9).
 Research awards as PI: H.F.
-Guggenheim Foundation (2007), RICIP (2010; 2012-3), 5 Spanish R+D Grants, Icrea Conference Award (2012), Tytus Visiting Fellowship at U.Cincinnati (2014); grants for archaeological research (2018-21; 2022-5).
+Guggenheim Foundation (2007), RICIP (2010; 2012-3), 5 Spanish R+D Grants (one ongoing), Icrea Conference Award (2012), Tytus Visiting Fellowship at U.Cincinnati (2014); grants for archaeological research (2018-21; 2022-5).
 He is currently an Academic Visitor at Classics (Oxford).
 He has sponsored 6 postdocs (2012-4; 2018-25) and 3 PhD assistants.
-In 2015 he moved to UdG, where he has coordinated and still does a funded SGR Consolidated Group (2017-21; 2022-5) leading 22 researchers.
+In 2015 he moved to UdG, where he coordinated a funded SGR Consolidated Group (2017-21; 2022-5).
 He has successfully supervised 6 PhD theses and he is currently supervising 3 further theses.
-Member of an editorial board: Colección Libera Res Publica (Zaragoza-Sevilla), and of its Research Network (2023-5).
+Member of the editorial board of Colección Libera Res Publica (Zaragoza-Sevilla), and of its Research Network (2023-5, officially funded).

 Research interests